anshukpal/ai-agent-answering-pdf-related-information/README.md

 - application.py: for processing, storing, and querying data.
 - messaging.py: for messaging utility
-- requirements.txt: for all necessary dependant packages Load the OpenAI API key and Slack App Auth Token (Zania APP, which was created to send message to a specific channel)
+- requirements.txt: for all necessary dependant packages Load the OpenAI API key and Slack App Auth Token (The APP, which was created to send message to a specific channel)

 ## Code Workflow